-

 Goodwill or other Compensation

-• it is to be expected that the Principal or its legal successor will be able to derive considerable benefits from this volume of business even after termination of the Agency Agreement; and
+- it is to be expected that the Principal will be able to derive considerable benefits from this volume of business even after termination of the Agency Agreement.

-If the Commercial Agent can claim goodwill compensation and this compensation does not cover its actual damage, the Commercial Agent can also claim compensation for any actual damage above the amount of the compensation for goodwill.
+If the Commercial Agent is entitled to a goodwill indemnity and this indemnity does not cover its actual damage caused by the contract termination, the Commercial Agent can also seek compensation for any actual damage above the goodwill indemnity.

 In which cases compensation does not apply?

-• the Principal has terminated the Agency Agreement because of default attributable to the Commercial Agent which would justify immediate termination of the Agency Agreement under national law;
+- the Principal has terminated the Agency Agreement because of default attributable to the Commercial Agent that would justify the immediate termination of the Agency Agreement;

 The Commercial Agent loses the compensation claim if it has not notified to the Principal within one year after termination of the Agency Agreement that it wishes to claim its rights for compensation.